-Except as detailed below, all of SAM's products have a fee structure that consists of both a management fee component and a performance fee component.
+Except as detailed below, all of SAM's products (including those sub-advised by SAM) have a fee structure that consists of both a management fee component and a performance fee component.
 SAM collects management fees calculated as a percentage of AUM, and may earn performance fees calculated, depending on the Fund or Managed Account, as a percentage of: (i) excess performance over the relevant benchmark; (ii) the increase in net asset value over a predetermined hurdle, if any; or (iii) the net profit over the performance period.